shahisagar20/MyApplication/README.md

 ## App Description
 This app does all the requirements for the prework.
    ##### Change Text:
-         This button will change the text in the textView
+         This button will change the text in the textView.
+If you have some text in the editView, it will insert that text.
+If there is not text in the editView, then you will see the default text.
    ##### Change Text Color:
          This button will change the color of the text appearing on the textView.
    ##### Change background Color:
          This button will change the background color of the application.
    ##### Click on background:
          If you click on the background without clicking on any buttons, the initial state of the app will be restored.

 ### App Walk-though
 <img src="EYIpzIW%20-%20Imgur.gif" width=200><br>